SuperpowersCorp/refactorio/README.md

 - [ ] Better Themes
 - [ ] Better Banner Image
 - [ ] Approach Factorio people about permission to use a (better version of) the logo
-- [X] I think I could eliminate the `LensOperator` and always be able to auto detect the operator to use by type correctly ...right? (replace by EXPR)
 - [ ] `fileplate` to let you treat multiple files as a single unit and do `biplate` type stuff to them as a whole?